 When hunting, the Golden Retriever is a fast, eager worker.
 He is famous both for his readiness to enter water and his ability to hold game firmly but so gently that no damage is done.

-Note that there are four variations on the basic theme:
+There are four variations on the basic theme:

 - Field bloodlines: These dogs tend to be smaller, darker, and more athletic.
 They have boundless energy, perfect for hunting but not so great for loafing on the couch.
-They tend to take themselves a little more seriously, although still impeccably sweet.
+They tend to take themselves a little more seriously, although they are still impeccably sweet.
 They are capable of moving with great precision.

 - American show bloodlines: Retrievers of this type tend to be bigger and fluffier with a hallmark golden coat.
 They overflow with goofiness and enthusiasm, making them a little clumsy but extremely lovable.